PAINE FINANCIAL SERVICES

 FOCUSING ON TACTICAL INVESTMENT ADVISORY SERVICES

 There are many different types of tactical strategies and some have no correlation with the regular markets while others have modest correlation.
 To understand "correlation" click here.
 Tactical strategies may buy and sell government bond funds, market index funds, sector funds, or high yield bond funds.
-In addition, some of funds traded might use leverage which typically doubles any gains or losses.
 Some strategies may incorporate inverse funds, which move in the opposite direction of the related index.
 Strategies might trade almost every day while others that use longer market statistics may trade infrequently.
 The graph below* shows a simple method of timing the market using a 300 day moving average.
 The idea is that when the market falls below the average to sell and when it rises above the average to buy.
 As one can see, if one had used this simple model, much of the volatility of the market would have been eliminated.
 Please know this does not guarantee a profit.

 This is meant to be a rudimentary discussion of tactical strategies and is not a complete description.
 Tactical strategies can lose money.
 All investing involves risk.